san-sei/documents/content/en/docs/administration/createworkspace.md

   <div class="card-column">
     <div class="step-text" >
       <div class="card-body">
-        <p>If you have entered your phonenumber, please wait untill you receive a verification code and enter it in the wizard which looks like the wizrad below.</p>
+        <p>If you have entered your phone number, please wait untill you receive a verification code and enter it in the wizard which looks like the wizard below.</p>
       </div>
     </div>
   </div>